Posted by Dave • September 17, 2018 (Last modified February 24, 2020) • 4 min read

 According to Gallup, highly-engaged business units result in 21 percent greater profitability.
 And teams that address engagement needs in their everyday work outperform teams that don’t by an average of 20 percent in sales and 10 percent in customer satisfaction.
 So it seems like a no-brainer that managers should make an effort to share their thoughts with their team members as often as possible.

-That’s not to say annual reviews should be done away with.
-The takeaway is that delivering feedback should be done in a casual, specific manner on a regular basis (e.g. “Nice job on the client call but here are some tips for next time”) and not just in the rigid setting of an annual review (e.g. “You score 3 out 5 on communication”).
-Let’s explore a few different ways your organization can boost engagement with frequent feedback.
+That’s not to say performance evaluations should be done away with.
+They should be complemented by real-time feedback delivered in a casual, specific manner (e.g. “Nice job on the client call but here are some tips for next time”) and not just in the rigid setting of an annual review (e.g. “You score 3 out 5 on communication”).
+Let’s explore a few different ways your organization can boost engagement with effective feedback.

 An employee’s engagement suffers when they’re left to wonder about the quality of their work or, even worse, what exactly their priorities are.
 Some people spend their workdays spinning their wheels because they’ve never been offered any clarity on their objectives.